-The TOE can be delivered in any form of complete module, package, with or without inlay mounting, in form of plain wafers or in an IC case (e.g. DSO20) or in bare dies.
-The delivery can therefore be at the end of phase 3 or at the end of phase 4 which can also include pre-personalization steps according to PP [1].
+The delivery can therefore be at the end of phase 3 or at the end of phase 4 which can also include pre-personalization steps according to PP [11].
 Nevertheless in both cases the TOE is finished and the extended test features are removed.
 In this document are always both cases mentioned to avoid incorrectness but from the security policy point of view the two cases are identical.

-The delivery to the software developer (phase 2 → phase 1) contains the development package and is delivered in form of documentation as described above, data carriers containing the tools and emulators as development and debugging tool.
+The delivery to the software developer (phase 2 $\rightarrow$ phase 1) contains the development package and is delivered in form of documentation as described above, data carriers containing the tools and emulators as development and debugging tool.

-Part of the software delivery is also the Flash Loader program, provided by Infineon Technologies AG, running on the TOE and receiving the transmitted information of the user software to be loaded into the SOLID FLASHTM NVM.
-The download is only possible after successful authentication.
-The user software download can also be done in an encrypted way.
-After the user has finished his download, he permanently disables further use of the Flash Loader by locking it.
-Whether the Flash Loader program is present or not depends on the procurement order.
+Part of the software delivery could also be the Flash Loader program, provided by Infineon Technologies AG, running on the TOE and receiving the transmitted information of the user software to be loaded into the SOLID FLASHTM NVM.
+The download is only possible after successful authentication and the user software can also be downloaded in an encrypted way.
+In addition, the user is after he finalized the download and prior deliver to third party obligated to permanently lock further use of the Flash Loader.
+Note that it depends on the procurement order, whether Flash Loader program is present or not.